 Many parents like to help out at clubs in various ways, or attend club socials and displays.
 It is important to know that should you be accidentally injured when helping out that you are also afforded a good level of insurance cover.

 In all instances, ask to see the club's insurance Certificate Of Currency and a copy of the policy.
 All Taekwondo registered clubs are issued annually with a Certificate of Currency and the insurance schedule which details the level of cover.

-If your sights are set high and your aim is to represent Australia in the Olympics, then you need to do either Taekwondo or Judo.
-If you are training in Taekwondo, then you need to be training with a club that is recognised by Australian Taekwondo.
+If your sights are set high and your aim is to represent Australia in the Olympics, then as a combat sport you need to do either Taekwondo or Judo.
+If you are training in Taekwondo, then you need to be training with a club that is registered with Australian Taekwondo.

 Role Of Parent